JMmontilla/InterpHalo.jl/README.md

 # InterpHalo

-The function is called `intH` and is called with
+The function is `intH` and is called with

 ```julia
 intH(x::Real,orb::Real,family::Int) -> Array